Jasonblalack/zyngapoker/Features.md

 ## 5. Assets

-- Integrated path abstraction support for assets (images, CSS files, ...) using project IDs instead of filesystem paths on the client side.
+The asset feature in Jasy allows for referencing assets (images, CSS files, ...) via internal IDs instead of URLs or relative paths.
+This makes adding support for things like CDNs a breeze later on and easily supports different kind of deploy structures.

-  - Builds a client accessible database of available assets and their meta data.
-Offers easy to use APIs to access that data.
-  - Support for enterprise grade CDN hosting and checksum based URLs to load assets.
+### Image Sprites

-- Generating and using image sprites (with easy to use client side API to transparently deal with the original file names).
+Generating and using image sprites (with easy to use client side API to transparently deal with the original file names).

+### Image Animations

-- Defining and using sprite animations via simple JSON files (for graphically rich animations).
+Jasy allows defining and using sprite animations via simple JSON/YAML files (for graphically rich animations).

+### Deployment

-- Copies all assets to bundle them in a self contained folder.
+Copies all assets to bundle them in a self contained folder.
 This simplifies deployment by a major extend.